proinsias/proinsias.github.io/_drafts/stoicism/stoic-ic-ds.md

 ---
 layout: single
-title: "Using Stoicism's dichotomy of control to thrive as an IC Data Scientist"
+title: "Using Stoicism to thrive as an IC Data Scientist"
 date: 2026-01-10 23:02:00
 last_modified_at: 2026-01-11 20:12:10
 categories: